wanderlast/roulette/README.md

-# roulette
+# Roulette
-fixing up an old java class project -- Roulette featuring a GUI and multiplayer
+Fixing up an old Java class project -- Roulette featuring a GUI and multiplayer.